 The power of Google Flights is that almost every airline is at your fingertips as you search for cheap flights.
 But the key word is “almost.”

-A handful of airlines choose not to list their flights through Google Flights – or other search engines, for that matter.
-Most notably, Southwest Airlines is not available through Google Flights.
+A handful of airlines choose not to list their flights through Google Flights … or other search engines, for that matter.
+For many, many years, that included Southwest Airlines – one of the largest carriers in the U.S.

-Southwest isn’t alone.
-Some other popular Asian carriers including Air China, China Eastern, and Thai Airways aren’t always available via this platform, either.
+Others haven't followed suit yet.
+Some popular Asian carriers including Air China, China Eastern, and Thai Airways still aren't always available via this platform.

 air china plane